 Tips for Working from Home with ADHD

 Due to the COVID-19 pandemic, many companies have adopted work-from-home policies, allowing employees the flexibility to work remotely.
-While the country has made progress on returning to normal, many will still have the option to work from.
+While the country has made progress toward returning to normal, many will still have the option to work.
 According to a 2020 study on organizations and their remote work policies, more than 16 percent of employees responded that they will stay remote even once the pandemic is over.
 While this is welcome news for many, it presents unique challenges for those living with ADHD.
 Let’s discuss a few effective strategies for making remote work productive and enjoyable!

 Embrace Your To-Do List

 A to-do list takes on a whole new level of importance when you’re working from home.
 Normally, co-workers and supervisors could keep you on track and motivated throughout the day.
 As you work from home, it falls on you to make sure tasks get done in a timely manner.
 It can be difficult to stay organized with ADHD, so it’s vital that you create a detailed to-do list and stick to it.
-You may opt for a daily planner, desk calendar, mobile app or simply a Microsoft Word document.
+You may opt for a daily planner, desk calendar, mobile app, or simply a Microsoft Word document.
 Start out by generating a complete list of your projects and their due dates.
-Next, use this list to create daily, weekly and monthly to-do lists.
+Next, use this list to create daily, weekly, and monthly to-do lists.
 Take the time to plan out your upcoming tasks and make note of any important deadlines.
 You’ll feel calmer and more confident in your ability to get everything done.

 Maintain A Status Quo